MuhtasimTanmoy/MuhtasimTanmoy/README.md

 At present, primarily working on payment wallet microservices from the design to the deployment stage.
 Previously, worked with XMPP, encrypted messaging app & server, webRTC, and payment systems.

-Additionally, actively learning and contributing to the ethereum, and zk protocols with `Rust`, solving [problems](https://github.com/MuhtasimTanmoy/playground), writing [blogs](https://github.com/MuhtasimTanmoy/notebook) and making OSS contributions.
+Additionally, actively learning and contributing to the ethereum and zk protocols with `Rust`, solving [problems](https://github.com/MuhtasimTanmoy/playground), writing [blogs](https://github.com/MuhtasimTanmoy/notebook), and making OSS contributions.

 <!--- taking notes of topics of interest --->